 Restricted Stock Awards.
-The compensation committee may grant restricted stock awards, which will be subject to such terms, conditions, restrictions or limitations as the compensation committee may determine are appropriate, including restrictions on transferability, requirements of continued employment or individual performance, or our financial performance.
-During the period in which any shares of common stock are subject to restrictions, the compensation committee may, in its discretion, grant to the recipient of the restricted shares the rights of a stockholder with respect to such shares, including the right to vote such shares and to receive dividends paid on shares of common stock.
+The compensation committee or its officer delegatees may grant restricted stock awards, which will be subject to such terms, conditions, restrictions or limitations as the compensation committee may determine are appropriate, including restrictions on transferability, requirements of continued employment or individual performance, or our financial performance.
+During the period in which any shares of common stock are subject to such shares, including the restricted shares the rights of a stockholder with respect to such shares, including the right to vote such shares and to receive dividends paid on shares of common stock.

 Performance Shares/Units.
-The compensation committee may grant performance shares or units subject to such terms, conditions, restrictions or limitations as the compensation committee may determine are appropriate.
+The compensation committee or its officer delegatees may grant performance shares or units subject to such terms, conditions, restrictions or limitations as the compensation committee may determine are appropriate.
 Performance units will be assigned an initial value established by the compensation committee and performance shares will be assigned an initial value equal to the per share fair market value of our common stock on the date of the grant.
 The compensation committee will set performance goals in its discretion and the number and value of the payout for the performance shares/units will be determined based on the extent to which those performance goals are met.
 Payouts for performance shares/units may be payable in cash, shares of common stock or a combination of cash and common stock.
 The compensation committee may assign rights to performance shares/units that entitle the recipient to receive any dividends declared with respect to shares of common stock earned in connection with grants of performance shares/units.

 Other Awards.
-The compensation committee may grant other awards to employees or non-employee directors in amounts and on terms determined by the compensation committee.
+The compensation committee or its officer delegatees may grant other awards, including restricted stock units, to employees or non-employee directors in amounts and on terms determined by the compensation committee.